SAMexpert logo

 The giant mistake you made was submitting the not-in-scope data to the auditor.
 And we see this all the time.
 Companies often overshare if there is no internal exercise to clarify the scope to be precisely just the services that are supposed to be licensed via either SPLA or Bring Your Own License.
 They often tell too much.
 If you put a technical person as your only point of contact, which we've seen as well, sometimes, rarely, fortunately, they can provide all the data the auditors ask for, and often they ask more than they should.

 In your circumstances, continue pushing back.
 Involve Microsoft.
 If you are entirely sure that's not in scope, push back.
-The SPLA audit scope, as outlined in Microsoft's Audit Notice Letter, is only the SPLA services.
+The SPLA audit scope, as outlined in Microsoft's Audit Notice Letter, only includes SPLA services.
 That's it.
 Nothing extra should be included.

-Daryl: If I have a cluster and that cluster is used both for my hosting business and for my internal infrastructure, my internal IT, do I have to give all that data?
+Daryl: If I have a cluster that is used both for my hosting business and for my internal infrastructure, my internal IT, do I have to give all that data?
 That's my first question.
-And the second question is, can I also use our SPLA licenses for internal use?
+The second question is, can I also use our SPLA licenses internally?

 Alexander: Yes.
 I should answer these as one.
 SPLA allows using licenses for internal use.
 The formula is a bit vague, though, because it says, "as long as your internal use is not more than 50% of all your end customers combined."
 From the worst-case point of view, I read it like your internal use should not be more than one-third — 50% of what your other customers use.